-Michael W. Beck is the lead marine scientist for The Nature Conservancy and an adjunct professor in Ocean Sciences at the University of California Santa Cruz, where he is based.
+Michael W. Beck is the lead marine scientist for The Nature Conservancy and an Research Professor in the Institute of Marine Sciences at the University of California Santa Cruz, where he is based.

 Mike works on coastal marine conservation across science, business and policy to bring clear tools and results to decision-makers.
 Mike focuses on building coastal resilience in the interface between adaptation and conservation, and he aims to reduce risks to people, property and nature.
 His approach is multi-disciplinary across ecology, engineering and economics.